 VRTS 290C Visual Arts Capstone Practicum 1-0-1

 A capstone experience in which students will create an independent body of work and demonstrate their ability, present it in a professional manner, document the artwork photographically, curate their exhibition, and write their Artist Statement.
 The work from the Capstone Exhibition will also be included in the student's Program Exit Portfolio.
 The student will select a member of the Visual Arts faculty to oversee the student's capstone progress through weekly scheduled critiques, demonstrations, and discussions.
 Emphasis will be on the marriage of conceptual content with technical competence in the selected mediums.
-(Prerequisite: Successful completion of 52 credit hours in the Visual Arts degree program and permission of the Department Head of the Visual Arts program)
+(Prerequisite: Successful completion of 52 credit hours in the Visual Arts degree program and permission of the Department Chair of the Visual Arts program)